en

 Current exchange rate ARS/PLN: 0,000

-Argentinian peso exchange rate in the charts is presented for indicative purposes, based on approximate data and is not of a transactional nature, i.e. it is not part of the website's offer or a proposal to make a transaction.
+Exchange rate Argentine peso in the charts is presented for indicative purposes, based on approximate data and is not of a transactional nature, i.e. it is not part of the website's offer or a proposal to make a transaction.

 Argentinian peso